UNINETTSigma2/documentation/jobs/projects_accounting.md

 4. The number of billing units is the _maximum_ of the CPU cost, memory cost and GPU cost.

-The _memory cost factor_ varies between the partitions on the
+The _memory cost factor_ and _GPU cost factor_ vary between the partitions on the clusters.

-clusters:
+#### Saga

+- The _normal_ partition: memory factor is 0.2467806 units per GiB.
+Thus the memory cost of a job asking for all memory on a node will be 46.
+This is a compromise between the two node types in the normal partition; they have 40 and 52 CPUs.

-- For the _bigmem_ partition on Saga, the factor is currently 0.1059915 units per GiB.
+- For the _bigmem_ partition, the factor is
+  0.1059915 units per GiB.
 This means that for a job requesting all memory on one of the "small" bigmem nodes, the memory cost is 40, while for a job requesting all memory on one of the large nodes, it is 320.

-- For all other partitions, the factor is set such that the memory cost of requesting all the memory on a node is the same as requesting all CPUs on the node (40 for normal nodes and 24 for the GPU nodes).

-The _GPU cost factor_ on Saga is currently 6, which means that a job requesting all 4 GPUs on a node, will cost the same as a job requesting all CPUs on it.
-Note that this factor might increase in the future, because GPUs are more expensive than CPUs.
+- On the _accel_ partition, the memory factor is 0.06359442 units per GiB, and the GPU factor is 6.
+This means that a job asking for all memory on a node, or all GPUs on a node, gets a cost of 24, the number of CPUs on the node.

+- The _optimist_ partition has the same memory factor as the _normal_ partition.

+#### Betzy

+- In the _normal_ partition, only whole nodes are handed out, so each job is accounted for 128 units per node, and there is no memory factor.

+- The _preproc_ partition has a memory factor of 0.5221992 units per GiB, so a job asking for all memory on the node would have a cost of 128, the number of CPUs on the node.